SunTheCourier/Splatoon-2-Meme-Mod/README.md

-Please note that this pack has been done in English, so filenames will need to be changed for other regions.
+Please note that this pack has been done in US English, so filenames will need to be changed for other regions.

 ****2b.**** Replace USen at the end of CommonMsg_USen.release.szs and LayoutMsg_USen.release.szs to your language.
 You can find a list below of available.
 (This will not change what language this mod is displayed in.)<br>